dsyme/dsyme-presentations/design-notes/ces-compared.md

 plays a secondary role to the semantic analysis, and "expressivity" focuses on the semantic theory of the objects of study, not the notation in the language, which may not even be needed at all.

-An important exception to this mode of analysis is Wadler and Peyton Jones' paper [Comprehensive Comprehensions](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/09/list-comp.pdf) which "adds expressive power to comprehensions", i.e. adds expressive power to list notation, not to the semantics of lists.
+An important exception to this way of working is Wadler and Peyton Jones' paper [Comprehensive Comprehensions](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/09/list-comp.pdf) which "adds expressive power to comprehensions", i.e. adds expressive power to list notation, not to the semantics of lists.
 This paper (and my own discussions with Simon Peyton Jones during 2004-2010) had a significant influence on the development of F# CEs and the range of expression they needed to cover, and it is this notion of "expressivity of notation" that we're using here.

+Whether notational expressivity is of significance in the broader picture is largely a matter of emphasis and taste.
+My own personal experience as a programmer is that it matters greatly from a human usability perspective, especially when aligned with other ergonomic issues such as the ease with which code can be converted from "non-monadic" to "monadic" form (e.g. from synchronous to asynchronous).
+This is explored in [The F# Computation Expression Zoo](http://tomasp.net/academic/papers/computation-zoo/) and formed a key part of [Luca Bolognese's well-received 2008 presentation on F#](https://channel9.msdn.com/blogs/pdc2008/tl11).

 ## Overview of F# Computation Expressions